President’s Welcome Message to Students (Fall 2019)

 • Visit the Morgan House of East Georgia State College

-Our Student Center (the JAM Center) is named in honor of Jean Anderson Morgan, a long time Swainsboro resident.
-The Morgan family recently gifted their residence in Swainsboro to the College’s Foundation.
+Our Student Center (the JAM) is named in honor of Jean Anderson Morgan, a long time Swainsboro resident.
+The Morgan family gifted their residence in Swainsboro to the College’s Foundation just a couple of years ago.
 Check out “First Friday’s” at the Morgan House at 5:30pm on the first Friday of each month.
 Inquire about holding a meeting of your student organization at the Morgan House.

 • Build your personal financial skills

-Student loan debt is a major issue in the current presidential campaign.
+Student loan debt is a major issue in national debates.
 Be part of the solution to the problem of burgeoning student debt in the U.S. (now more than $1.2 trillion).
 Borrow only what you need (not the maximum possible).
 Find out exactly when repayments begin.
 Make sure the degree you are pursing will enable you to repay the loan.
 Take advantage of resources offered by the college to become financially literate.
 Trust me; you will be glad you did when you reach my age!

 We are proud that you have chosen to attend EGSC.
 We look forward to celebrating your graduation from EGSC.
 We will take pride in your accomplishments as you put that degree to use.